01 Feb Platelet-Rich Plasma Therapy Part 1: Does PRP Work for Chronic Tendinitis?

 So, does PRP work?
 One focus of research has been on determining the efficacy of PRP for chronic tendonitis.
 This is one of the most common musculoskeletal complaints and frequently involves the tendons of the rotator cuff, gluteal, elbow (i.e. tennis or golfer’s elbow), Achilles, and patella.
 In our monthly journal club we reviewed an article on the efficacy of Platelet-Rich Plasma injections for chronic tendonitis.3 A total of 16 randomized injection-controlled trials of PRP versus control (saline, local anesthetic, corticosteroid) were included in this systematic review.
 PRP was found to be more efficacious than control in reducing tendinopathy pain with a moderate treatment effect.
 The results also suggest that PRP may even have a greater efficacy with longer follow-up duration at 12 months.

 Platelet-Rich Plasma is no longer just for professional athletes.
-It is now readily available to any patient, from a college athlete who wants to speed up recovery to get back into the game or an older adult struggling with pain secondary to chronic tendonitis or arthritis.
+It is now readily available to any patient, from a college athlete who wants to speed up recovery to get back into the game or an older adult struggling with pain secondary to arthritis or chronic tendinitis in Mesa or Phoenix.
 We offer this in-office procedure in both the Phoenix and Mesa locations of Desert Spine and Sports Physicians.
 If you have an injury that doesn’t seem to be healing with other standard non-surgical treatments such as activity modification, anti-inflammatories, physical therapy, and steroid injections, PRP may be a good option for you.
 To learn more about PRP injections, you can check out our PRP handout and Pure PRP brochure.
 And in the meantime, stay tuned for Part 2 of this blog on PRP where we will look at the studies that show that PRP is also efficacious for patients with joint arthritis.
 Exciting new research is on the way!

 2 Tseng, CY, Lee, JP, et al. Topical cooling (icing) delays recovery from eccentric exercise-induced muscle damage.
 J Strength Cond Res.2013;27(5):1243-61.